 Where I missed the mark though was that I never created a content strategy.

 I know, part of me thinks “should I be saying this out loud?”… but I kinda sorta had a content strategy.
 It was just that I only had a few pieces to it.
-Now I’m creating the entire map, GPS and all.
-My ‘kinda sorta’ strategy was to check keywords, comments and feedback from my audience and create content from that.
+Now I’m creating the entire map, GPS, and all.
+My ‘kinda-sorta’ strategy was to check keywords, comments, and feedback from my audience and create content from that.
 I also created content around what I was loving at the time and why.
-Then I’d make tutorials or share it in a way that was easier for the everday user to understand (no boring code snippets here! 🙂 ).
+Then I’d make tutorials or share it in a way that was easier for the everyday user to understand (no boring code snippets here! 🙂 ).